gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Downgrade attacks may attempt to force the protection solution by altering the containt of INIT chunk, for instance by removing all offered solutions but the one desired.
-This is possible if the attacker acts as man-in-the-middle because INIT and INIT-ACK chunks are plain text.
+This is possible if the attacker is an on-path attacker that can modify packet because INIT and INIT-ACK chunks are plain text.

 Preventing the downgrade attacks is implemented by using at the initiator the list of offered protection solution sent in the INIT chunk plus